jhallqvist/pyisc/README.md

 ## Withstanding issues

-* Subclasses without the {}.
-Currently parses as an option which does not have a paramater attribute.
 * Rework the generate_stmt.py to better group statements into groups and split on those (bools, split on nth occurence and so on).

 ## Contributing